simonemmott/FilesystemEntityManager/README.md

 # FilesystemEntityManager
 The file system entity manager provides a simplified API for persisting instances of objects on the file system as JSON or XML documents

-The objects are serialized and deserialised using Gson and JAXB dependent on the configuration set for the class being persisted.
+The objects are serialized and deserialized using Gson and JAXB dependent on the configuration set for the class being persisted.

 The file system entity manager uses the java FileLock API to manage concurrency issues over updating the persisted data of object instances
 Locking of entities is handled in an optimistic write style.
 This behaviour cannot be configured and allows two entity managers to change the same object.
 The first one to `save(...)` the object will obtain a write lock on the object with the second entity managers call to `save(...)` throwing a `FemObjctLockedException`.
 The lock is released when the entity manager is committed or rolled back using the `commit()` or `rollback()` methods.